natebosch/vim-lsc/README.md

 ### Jump to definition

-While the cursor is on any identifier call `lsc#reference#goToDefinition()` (see above for recommended mapping) to jump to the location of the definition.
+While the cursor is on any identifier call `LSClientGoToDefinition` to jump to the location of the definition.
 If the cursor moves before the server responds the response will be ignored.

 ### Find references

-While the cursor is on any identifier call `lsc#reference#findReferences()` to populate the quickfix list with usage locations.
+While the cursor is on any identifier call `LSClientFindReferences` to populate the quickfix list with usage locations.